h-joo/leetcodestudy/README.md

 import math
 ...
 ```
+5. Whenever you have a solution for the first problem you solved, open a
+ PR and send it to h-joo.
-You may submit multiple working solutions to the same problem, but then please
+6. Update new solutions to the same branch.
-name the files with the number of attempt (e.g. `week0/valid_boomerang_01.py`)
-and submit them in a separate PR.
+Note: Please do NOT submit everything at once, because this will make me
+  overloaded at the end of a week cycle

 ## Code reviews